-The terrain is a broad fertile plain running north-south, with moorlands either side that are scenic national parks: Yorkshire Dales to the west in the Pennine hills, and North York Moors to the east.
+[edit]The terrain is a broad fertile plain running north-south, with moorlands either side that are scenic national parks: North York Moors to the east, and Yorkshire Dales to the west within the Pennine hills.
 It's always been agricultural.
 In the Middle Ages when wealth was founded upon agriculture, that made the area important, dotted with abbeys to farm that wealth and castles to defend it.
 When industry came, its towns grew but were largely unspoiled.
 Smokestack industry went elsewhere: to the textile towns of West Yorkshire, to the coal-mining areas to the south, and to the metal-bashing cities around the north and south fringes of Yorkshire.
 The towns of North Yorkshire haven't escaped modern sprawl and the hollowing out of high streets, but retain their pleasant character.

-[edit]- Top attraction in the county is the walled city of 1 York, long held by the Vikings, and today rich in atmosphere, amenities and visitor attractions.
+[edit]- 1 York is the star attraction, a walled city long held by the Vikings, and today rich in atmosphere, amenities and visitor attractions.

-[edit]The eastern part of the county is a plateau called the North York Moors, which are a national park.
+[edit]The east of the county is the plateau of the North York Moors, a national park.
 The moors reach the coast as cliffs, with little coves, and seaside resorts.
-From north to south these are:

-- 3 Whitby with a ruined abbey, and vampire history.
+- 2 Whitby has a ruined abbey and vampire history.

-- 6 Pickering is to the south of the moors.
+- 5 Pickering is south of the moors.
 It has a 13th-century castle, the North Yorkshire Moors Railway, and nearby is Rievaulx Abbey.

-- 7 Helmsley and its castle is a little further west, near the scarp of Sutton Bank.
+- 6 Helmsley and its castle is further west, near the scarp of Sutton Bank.

 The Dales

-[edit]The western part of the county is millstone and limestone moorland.
-The limestone has eroded into scenic valleys, the Yorkshire Dales, and much of the area is a national park.
+The west of the county is moorland riven by scenic valleys, the Yorkshire Dales.
+Much of it is a national park.

-- 9 Skipton, just north of Bradford, is a market town with a scenic castle.
+- 8 Skipton is a market town with a scenic castle.

-- 10 Settle is a good centre for walking the Dales and moors.
+- 9 Settle is a good centre for walking the Dales.

-[edit]Between the two moorlands is a broad low-lying area of farmland, with meandering rivers and small market towns.
-The area has good transport, with the A1 and East Coast Mainline railway coursing through.
-From south to north the main towns are:
+[edit]Between the North York Moors and the Dales is a broad low-lying farmland, with meandering rivers and small market towns.
+The area has good transport, with the A1 and East Coast railway coursing through.

 - The City of York lies at the centre of this stretch.

-- Next-door 18 Knaresborough is its smaller sister, home to a ruined castle and a legendary witch's cave.
+- 20 Knaresborough is its smaller sister, home to a ruined castle and a legendary witch's cave.

-- Just east is 19 Thirsk, where the author James Herriot practised as a vet.
+- 22 Thirsk is where the author James Herriot practised as a vet.

-- 21 Richmond is still a pleasant place, but it's become engulfed by the nearby barracks town of Catterick, and various military camps and ranges.
+- 24 Richmond has a pleasant Georgian centre but is engulfed by the barracks town of Catterick, and various military camps and ranges.

 Industrial Teesside

-[edit]Between 1974 and 1996 the towns around the River Tees were part of a separate county, Cleveland.
-This was then abolished and the towns north of the river were re-assigned to County Durham, while the towns to the south became part of North Yorkshire.
-They're industrial and frankly the least attractive part of the county: but if you had to be here for some reason, there's quite a lot to see and do.
-The main settlements are:
+[edit]Between 1974 and 1996 the towns along the River Tees formed a separate county, Cleveland.
+When this was abolished the towns north of the river were re-assigned to County Durham, while those to the south joined North Yorkshire.
+They're industrial and frankly the least attractive part of the county, but if you had to be here for some reason, there's plenty to see and do.

-- 23 Middlesbrough is a large town, with the Captain Cook Museum in Marton
+- 26 Middlesbrough is a large town, with the Captain Cook Museum in Marton.

 Get in